twitter/finatra/source/user-guide/testing/index.markdown

 * a `StartupTest` should mimic production as closely as possible.
 Thus:
     - avoid using `@Bind` and [override modules](#override-modules).
     - set the [Guice `com.google.inject.Stage`](https://google.github.io/guice/api-docs/4.0/javadoc/com/google/inject/Stage.html) to `PRODUCTION` so that all singletons will be eagerly created at startup (integration/feature tests run in `Stage.DEVELOPMENT` by default).
-    - prevent Finagle clients from making outbound connections during startup tests by setting any `com.twitter.server.resolverMap` entries to `nil!`.
+    - prevent Finagle clients from making outbound connections during startup tests by setting any `c.t.server.resolverMap` entries to `nil!`.

 For example: